emestee/dayz-epoch-linux-server-magic/README.md

 What's next?
 ------------

-* Check the game server will run correctly by going to the server directory and running `./epoch.sh`
+* Check that the game server runs correctly by going to the server directory and running `./epoch.sh`
 * Log in to the game as a player, run around, kill some zombies, log off, log on again and see that everything is fine (you're spawned back where you were and your stuff isn't missing)
 * Configure your server (hostname, motd, slots, password, etc).
+At the very least change the MOTD and battleye rcon password.
-Note that the current server PBO has missions in Russian because that's how denisio publishes it.
+* Note that the current server PBO has missions in Russian because that's how denisio publishes it.
 The recipe how to fix it can be found on epochmod.com forums.
-* Run with `./restarter.pl`
+* Run with `./restarter.pl`.
+Use cron to run the script periodically; this will restart the server.
 * After everything is in order, delete this installer, or at the very least, **remove your steam user and password from the `CONFIGURATION` file**

 Thanks